The Adventures of James Bond Junior 003½: The author

 It was not known who wrote The Adventures of James Bond Junior 003½, although many authors have been named as possibilities, including Roald Dahl and Kingsley Amis.
 Amis was usually seen as unlikely since a year later he released Colonel Sun under the pseudonym Robert Markham; however, unlike R. D. Mascott, Amis's authoring of Colonel Sun was never a secret.
 Amis's writing style was also not similar to Mascott.
 Roald Dahl, on the other hand, did share some similarities, specifically with one book he wrote in 1975, Danny, the Champion of the World.
 Dahl completed the screenplay for You Only Live Twice for Eon Productions in 1967, the same year The Adventures of James Bond Junior 003½ was published.
 Although there was evidence to suggest Dahl may have written 003½, there was equally as much evidence to suggest he had not.

 Several authorities attributed the novel to Arthur Calder-Marshall.
 Calder-Marshall had written a number of books especially similar in style; his descriptions of characters and environments in his books The Magic of My Youth (1951) and The Scarlet Boy (1961) also resembled those in The Adventures of James Bond Junior 003½.
 It had also been suggested that the initials R. D. are a play on the name Arthur, which is typically shortened to Artie.

 Several years ago, the now defunct 007Forever.com website made a detailed case for the claim that Arthur Calder-Marshall was indeed the author behind the R.D.
 Mascott pseudonym.
 This incredibly detailed analysis focused greatly on the writing style, and compared specific paragraphs from 003½: The Adventures of James Bond Junior to several of Calder-Marshall's novels which were published at roughly around the same time.

 As reported at Her Majesty's Secret Servant, the identity of Mascott was kept a secret for decades until it was confirmed by his executors to be Arthur Calder-Marshall (19 August 1908 – 17 April 1992).
+Calder-Marshall's daughter later confirmed him as the author of the book.